 About

-Make Music Cable is part of the worldwide Make Music Day music celebration held each June 21, the summer solstice.
-Featuring concerts, performances, music lessons, jam sessions and other musical events on streets, sidewalks, parks and public spaces in Cable and across the U.S., Make Music Day encourages all people, of all musical abilities, to celebrate the joy of making music.
+Make Music Cable is part of the worldwide Make Music Day music celebrations held each June 21, the summer solstice, and December 21, the winter solstice.
+Events around the world feature concerts, performances, music lessons, jam sessions and other musical events on streets, sidewalks, parks and public spaces.

 Over 1000 cities around the world have celebrated Make Music Day!
 In the U.S., Wisconsin ranks near the top of the list of the number of cities and towns participating in Make Music Day.